 Remembrance Day Activities for Children

-Welcome our Remembrance Day (Poppy Day or Armistice Day) and Remembrance Sunday section!
+Welcome to our Remembrance Day (Poppy Day or Armistice Day) and Remembrance Sunday section

 Remembrance Day is on 11th November.
 It is a special day set aside to remember all those men and women who were killed during the two World Wars and during more recent wars and conflicts.
 Remembrance Sunday is held on the second Sunday in November, this year it's on Sunday 13th November.
 You can make a donation to the Royal British Legion poppy appeal here.

 I am really glad that you decided to feature Remembrance Day.
 It is very difficult for a small child to understand time and the past and the ugliness of war – the sort that doesn’t make ching chinging noises with toy swords and is over when I call tea.
 We have spoken to our 5 year old about his great granddad who was killed in 1940 and he understands that when we buy a poppy we remember nice daddies who did not come home, and in particular for us the smiley man in the photo on the stairs, who although he was too old to be in the war was bombed on his ship.
 He understands that because of this his granddad had to leave school and stopped having fun times with his dad.
 We have also spoken about his other great granddad who did ’running up the beaches’ although all of his friends did not make it.
 I think he will enjoy colouring the poppies as his fave colour is red!
 We do remember ‘Poppy Day’ in our house and I think it is so important to go on remembering and letting children know that conflict solves nothing.